Mikhail57/schoolsite/readme.md

-# schoolsite
+#SchoolSite

-There is repository of new school site.
+There is repository of new school 57 website.